 During his high school career at Lufkin High, he earned numerous accolades, including all-state and three-time all-district honors, demonstrating his versatility and talent as a standout athlete.
 Notably, he played a pivotal role in his team’s success, contributing to district titles and playoff appearances.

-Patrick is a sophomore from Auburn, Alabama, double majoring in journalism and marketing.
-He started with The Plainsman in fall 2022.
+Patrick is a junior from Auburn, Alabama, double majoring in journalism and marketing.
+He started with The Plainsman in the fall of 2022.